-As you can see below, Zuora's revenue growth has been mediocre over the last two years, growing from $86.5 million in Q2 FY2022 to $108 million this quarter.
+As you can see below, Zuora's revenue growth has been unremarkable over the last two years, growing from $89.23 million in Q3 FY2022 to $109.8 million this quarter.

-Next quarter's guidance suggests that Zuora is expecting revenue to grow 7.35% year on year to $108.5 million, slowing down from the 13.3% year-on-year increase it recorded in the same quarter last year.
-Looking ahead, analysts covering the company were expecting sales to grow 10.6% over the next 12 months before the earnings results announcement.
+Next quarter, Zuora is guiding for a 7% year-on-year revenue decline to $110.8 million, a further deceleration from the 13.6% year-on-year decrease it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 9.4% over the next 12 months before the earnings results announcement.

 One of the best parts about the software-as-a-service business model (and a reason why SaaS companies trade at such high valuation multiples) is that customers typically spend more on a company's products and services over time.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Zuora's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 65% in Q2.
+Zuora's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 68.1% in Q3.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Zuora's free cash flow came in at $4.02 million in Q2, turning positive over the last year.
+Zuora's free cash flow came in at $12.67 million in Q3, turning positive over the last year.

 Zuora has generated $9.55 million in free cash flow over the last 12 months, or 2.1% of revenue.
 This FCF margin stems from its asset-lite business model and enables it to reinvest in its business without depending on the capital markets.